fransyozef/generate-nft-metadata/README.md

 ** Polygon : 0x70a0D3c75853f706B17970727A25113a63bCAf1f

 ## NodeJS version
-This tool was tested with nodejs version v14.19.1
+This tool was tested with nodejs version v14.19.1.
+You need to download and install it from https://nodejs.org/en/download/.

 ## Install
 Open your terminal and navigate to the project root folder and type :